 It’s a mistake we all tend to make, skipping over the tough questions, because, well, they’re hard.
 But, remember, articulating the question is the first important step toward finding the answer.

-This essay appears in the new Shareable ebook collection Share or Die, which is now available in downloadable and free online forms.
+This essay appear in Shareable's paperback Share or Die published by New Society, available from Amazon.
+Share or Die is also available for Kindle, iPad, and other e-readers.
 For the next article in Share or Die, Beth's "Gen Y Guide to Collaborative Consumption" click here.